Cheapest Places to Live in SC (2026) | Buyer Math Explained

 Where is the most affordable place to retire in South Carolina?

 North Myrtle Beach and Surfside Beach are popular choices for retirees thanks to their walkability, access to healthcare, and home prices typically ranging from $300k–$350k.
-With reAlpha’s commission rebate, buyers could receive $7,500 or more back on a $350k home purchase.
+With reAlpha’s cash back at closing buyers could receive $7,500 or more back on a $350k home purchase.

 Are there small towns in SC with cheap homes under $130k?